Home » Autism Advocacy » Celebrating Autism Awareness Month

 • The Horse Boy

-7. Adults with autism
+• 7.
+Involve adults with autism

 Parents can assist teachers with locating adults in the community who have autism.
 These adults would make excellent speakers to have in your child’s classroom.
-Students will learn about the lives of these adults with autism and how it has impacted them.
-It can create a safe and comfortable environment for children to ask questions.
-Children will get an opportunity to see the contributions adults with autism can make to the community.
+Students will learn about the lives of autistic adults and how ASD has impacted them.

-Teachers can work with the students in their classroom to identify well-known people with autism.
+Teachers can work with the students in their classrooms to identify famous people with autism.
 Students can also discuss the contributions these autistic adults have made.
-Such individuals that could be studied could include:

 • Tim Burton